NIDUS II Pilot Award Application Instructions

 Expectations upon award

-IRB approval and other assurances are not required at the time of submission, but must precede funding of successful applications.
-If awarded, achievement of study milestones will be tracked with mid-point and final progress reports, as well as regular teleconferences between the PI and NIDUS Pilot and Exploratory Studies Core leadership.
-Awardees will also be expected to present their findings at the annual NIDUS Scientific Symposium, held in conjunction with the American Delirium Society Annual Meeting, and to report subsequent publications or funding that arise from the pilot grant to NIDUS.
+We don’t require IRB approval and other assurances at the time of submission.
+However, these must precede funding of successful applications.
+If awarded, then achievement of study milestones will be tracked with mid-point and final progress reports, as well as regular teleconferences between the PI and NIDUS Pilot and Exploratory Studies Core leadership.
+Furthermore, we expect awardees to present their findings at the annual NIDUS Scientific Symposium, held in conjunction with the American Delirium Society Annual Meeting, and to report subsequent publications or funding that arise from the pilot grant to NIDUS.

 These expectations will be included in the subcontract awarded at the start of the funding period.
-Pilot awards will be issued as subcontracts to the institutions of the involved faculty.
-Payments will be made in USD via check on a monthly or quarterly basis.
-Institutions who are not able to receive checks are not eligible to receive the award.
+NIDUS will issue pilot awards as subcontracts to the institutions of the involved faculty.
+We will make payments in USD via check on a monthly or quarterly basis.
+Consequently, institutions who cannot receive checks are ineligible to receive the award.
 Payment via electronic wire transfer are not possible at this time.